avatsaev/crud/README.md

 As you might guess, all request will add `companyId` to the DB queries alongside with the `:id` (or another field that you defined) of `GET`, `PATCH`, `DELETE` requests.
 On `POST` (both: one and bulk) requests, `companyId` will be added to the `dto` automatically.

-When you done with the controller, you'll need to add some logic to your `AuthGuard` or any other interface, where you do the authorization of a requester.
+When you done with the controller, you'll need to add some logic  `AuthGuard` or any other interface, where you do the authorization of a requester.
 You will need to match `companyId` URL param with the `user.companyId` entity that has been validated from the DB.

 ### Validation Options